 The presence of the University of Florida brings people from a variety of backgrounds together and therefore has created a rich cultural and culinary environment in Gainesville.

 Because of the diverse local community, enriched by the University of Florida, Gainesville offers fantastic food options from just about all corners of the earth.
-Andreas, one of the chief residents and a Gainesville native, has created his own extremely biased introduction to Gainesville food which includes just some of the many great dining options.
-Alternatively, if you don’t trust him, you can find other food recommendations from a local food critic.
 Everyone’s favorite pizza place, Satchel’s has also been featured as one of 18 pizza places you must try before you die.

 Local Source Foods

 The Gainesville area has a strong sense of pride in their culture and food, and as a result has strong local source food movement.
 Many of the local restaurants get their ingredients as much as possible from local farms.
 These are also available to the general public through community sourced agriculture, farmers markets (held multiple times per week in 3 different locations around town), or our local co-op market.
 Some of the local farms seasonally invite local restaurants to host farm to table dinners on their grounds where their chefs prepare food with ingredients picked straight from the ground.
 You also can get specialty groceries at one of Gainesville’s Asian, Latin, or Indian markets.